TimHanewich/PYPER/readme.md

 - 4 M2*12mm for screwing in final drive bearing mounts
 - 4 M2*8mm for screwing in mid axle mount
 - 2 M3*30mm for screwing TT motor into TT frame
-- 2 M3*8mm for screwing TT frane into base
+- 2 M3*8mm for screwing TT frame into base
 - 2 M2*16mm for screwing in rear wheels
 - 2 M2*8mm for screwing in SG90 servo to frame